SecretSurfSpot/js-events/README.md

 ### Instructions

 - Clone this repo
-- Navigate to the `index.html` page and open it in your browser
+- Navigate to the project root, then open the `index.html` page in your browser
 - Use any of the following 3 calculation options:
   - Square of number
   - Half a number